-COMPETIVE CHEER/DANCE TEAMS
+PERFORMANCE CHEER/DANCE TEAMS

-Our competitive cheer teams compete in the recreation divisions at a variety of in-state competitions.
-This program gives participants the opportunity to practice cheer/dance routines and learn choreography while competing on a recreational level against participants of similar skills/age levels.
+Our performance cheer/dance teams give participants the opportunity to practice cheer/dance routines and learn choreography with the opportunity to attend performances.
 All those who tryout are placed on a team that suits their athletic abilities.
-All guidelines will be enforced while representing the city of Las Vegas during practices and competitions.
-Participation in the cheer/dance program is a year-long commitment.
+All guidelines will be enforced while representing the city of Las Vegas during practices and performances.
+Participation in the cheer/dance program is a yearlong commitment.
 Cheer/dance is an activity that requires athletes build on to the routine and in order to ensure the success of all of those involved, team members may not leave before the season is over.